E5

 Dirty Water Tank Full Sensor Fault

-Dirty water tank full indicator stays on or E5 displayed even when tank is empty; suction stops.
+The dirty water tank full indicator stays on or E5 is displayed even when the tank is empty; suction stops.

 Advertisements